-Please bring the Equine Release Waiver signed for each participant.
+Please click to download the Liability Waiver and Assumption of Risk 2017 signed for each participant.
 If you are unable to print the waiver, please read it before you come so that you know what you are signing.
 If you are unable to open the document, please plan on coming early.
 Thanks!

 We recommend that horseback riders come outfitted with long pants, boots with a half inch heal or less, a hat that will not blow off (or better yet-a helmet), sunscreen and/or a long-sleeved shirt.

 What is your weight limit?

 It depends.
 On a lot of factors!
 Our weight limit ranges from 200-248lbs, depending on conditions of the trails, work use of the horse, rider height to weight ratio, rider experience level, rider activity level, etc. For example, we have no problem accommodating a 6ft tall rider with extensive experience and a fit physique who weighs 210lbs, but it may not be possible for us to take a 5ft tall rider with no experience who weighs 200 lbs.
 PLEASE Contact Us for more information if you have any concerns about your weight.

 5’0″ 185lbs PLEASE CALL

 35 years old, active rider, 220lbs NO PROBLEM

 How far in advance should I book?

 For the average group, booking one to two weeks in advance is ideal.
 For larger groups or special requests, more time may be required.
 That being said, you are welcome to TEXT us for day-of requests for group trails or private Horsemanship Experiences.